a-sit-plus/cidre/README.md

 Currently, CIDRE provides the following functionality:
 * parsing and encoding IPv4 and IPv6 addresses from/to String and ByteArray representations
 * converting CIDR prefixes from/to netmasks
-* checking whether addresses or networks are are fully contained within a network
+* checking whether addresses or networks are fully contained within a network
 * comparability of networks and addresses inside a family (IPv4/IPv6)

 Planned features are: